sqmk/huejay/README.md

 #### client.lights.getById - Get light by id

-If only a single light is needed, `client.lights.getById` can be used to fetch a light by its bridge id.
+If only a single light is needed, `client.lights.getById` can be used to fetch a light by its bridge assigned id.
 A `Light` object is returned if the light is found, else a `huejay.Error` is thrown.

 ```js
 client.lights.getById(1)